 Best after school programs in NYC

 Your kids are likely to be hunched and antsy after sitting at a desk all day.
 Help them spring into action with flips, jumps and balancing challenges!
 Expert coaches teach the fundamentals of Olympic events for both women (vault, uneven bars, balance beam and floor) and men (floor, pommel horse, rings, vault, parallel bars and high bar).
 As the children grow stronger and more flexible, they’ll also gain confidence—not to mention a few acrobatic skills they’ll love to put into use on the playground.
+Class packages start at $504.
 Ages 4.5–12.

 Soar like Peter Pan with this one- of-a-kind trapeze program made for children and tweens.
 Trained instructors evaluate each student at the start of the session and teach children based on their individual abilities, strengths and weaknesses; even beginners can quickly become graceful circus folk under the instructors’ tutelage.
 Kids who can’t get enough of heights and tricks can also sign up for the trampoline class or get their ya-yas out with parkour.
 STREB, Williamsburg (streb.org).
+All ages.

 Though the trees may still have their green leaves, this large rink maintains its year-round frosty temperatures for ice-skating fun.
 Aspiring figure skaters, hockey players and beginners can all learn the basics of edge work, stroking and turns.
 Courses are offered every day of the week for a variety of interests and skill levels, and public and freestyle sessions are available for little Mirai Nagasus who want to spend some afternoons shredding the ice without instruction.
 Ages 4 and up.

 This craft destination welcomes young learners to experiment with new art forms at its two locations, both of which offer similar eight-week workshop cycles.
 On a typical day, budding artists will have time for homework and a provided snack before 4pm, when classes begin.
 Supported by professional artisans, students can try their hand at weaving on a loom, printmaking and fabric dyeing, mixed-media techniques, fashion design (with instruction in sewing), and building soft-sculpture creations (stuffies!), which can be sewn by hand or on a machine.
-Ages 5 to 11.
+Ages 5–11.

 If you’re after the language de l’amour, look no further than FIAF—a full-immersion school that ties its exploration of the language to French art and culture.
 The venue's kids and teens after-school programming includes general French courses, private lessons and themed French courses (like the Arts & Crafts Club) as well as Fall Day Camp for the youngest age group.
-Ages 5–17.
+Ages 1–17.

 There are a wide variety of offerings at this Tribeca studio, including a popular boys' hip-hop program (there’s a Street Hip Hop class that includes girls too!) that's drawn plenty of young men in the few years since it launched.
 From ballet and tap to jazz and lyrical, range from Tututots for teeny ballerinas to invitation-only technique sessions for experienced students, this spot has something for anyone you likes to boogie.
 Ages 2 and up.

-Child’s Play NY tackles everything a performing arts program should.
+Child’s Play NY tackles everything a performing arts program should ($385/semester and up).
 It invites students to immerse themselves in fantasy scenarios as they sing, dance, act and make use of props while bringing their characters to life on the stage.
-Kids are welcome to explore the venue’s opportunities—which are grouped according to age brackets—including “Imagine That,” a course where those ages 2–3 put wonky characters into unusual situations (think a wild animal on line at the grocery store in NYC) and “Teen Theater,” where students ages 12–16 take on Greek myths and recreate popular Shakespearean histories.
+Kids are welcome to explore the venue’s opportunities—which are grouped according to age brackets—including Imagine That, a course where those ages 2–3 put wonky characters into unusual situations (think a wild animal on line at the grocery store in NYC) and the Middle School Ensemble, where students take on Greek myths and recreate popular Shakespearean histories.
 In certain courses, young performers will be putting on their own shows, so moms and dads will catch a glimpse of what their kiddos have been rehearsing.
 Ages 2–16.